deepanshs/mrsimulator/docs/introduction.rst

   * - ``abundance``
     - String
-    - An `optional` quantity representing the abundance of the isotopomer/spin-system.
+    - An `optional` quantity representing the abundance of the isotopomer/spin system.
       The abundance is given as percentage, for example, ``25.4 %``.
 This value is useful when multiple spin systems are present.
 The default value is ``100 %``.